SeamlessDistribution/SeamlessDistribution.github.io/index.md

 ## Payment scenarios

-Now you can start exploring differnt ways of using payments
+Now you can start exploring different ways of using payments

 * [Webshop](/merchant/ecommerce)
    * [In-app Payments: in my smartphone app](/merchant/inapp)